Operator Splitting for Learning to Predict Equilibria in Convex Games: Further Constraint Decoupling

 and note $Q^- \left(\sA\right) = \sC$.
 To further decouple each set $\sC_k$, also define the Cartesian products

 so $\sA = \sA^{1}\cap \sA^{2}$.
 Note the projection onto $\sA^{i}$ can be computed component-wise; namely,

 We now rephrase \Cref{alg: N-FPN-abstract}, applied to a VI in the product space $\mathrm{VI}\left( Q^+\circ F\circ Q^-, \sA\right)$, into \Cref{alg: N-FPN-product} using $\sA^{i}$ in lieu of $\sC^{i}$.
+Here $F$ represents a neural network $F_{\Theta}(\cdot;\! d)$ with weights $\Theta$; for notational clarity we omit the arguments and subscript.
 The use of \Cref{alg: N-FPN-product} is justified by the following two lemmas.
 The first shows the product space operator is monotone whenever $F$ is.
 The second shows the solution sets to the two VIs coincide, after applying $Q^{-}$ to map down from $\overline{\sX}$ to $\sX$.

 \begin{lemma} If $F: \sX \to \sX$ is $\alpha$-cocoercive, then $Q^+\circ F \circ Q^-$ on $\overline{\sX}$ is $(\alpha/K)$-cocoercive. \end{lemma} \begin{proof} Fix any $\overline{x},\overline{y}\in\overline{\sX}$ and set $R_{\overline{x}} \triangleq (F\circ Q^-)(\overline{x})$ and $R_{\overline{y}} \triangleq (F\circ Q^-) (\overline{y})$.
 Then observe